Jiangjao/bioinformatics/notes/Identifying tumor cells_by_machine learning.md

 (2) training of a robust logistic regression classifer for stringent discrimination of tumor and normal cells followed by a network-based propagation of cell labels using a custom built cell–cell network

+## prepare cell dataset
+Leveraging multiple annotated single cell datasets:
+    A  reliable method addressing that challenge is a prerequisite for automatic annotation of histopathological data, profiled using multichannel immunofluorescence or spatial sequencing.

 ## noise
 1. background noise